 None of the above approaches guarantees that the penalty energy and penalty potential vanish for a chosen set of Lagrange multipliers, whereas controlling accuracy is crucial to an application of a constrained method.
-In what follows, we describe a method that guarantees accuracy within a controlled interval.
+In what follows, we describe a method that guarantees accuracy through a suitable choice of control parameters.
 The convergence conditions are established and proven analytically.
 In Sec.
 II, we describe the method and show that the penalty energy term at the minimum of the constrained energy functional is inversely proportional to the magnitude of Lagrange multipliers.
 In Sec.
 III, we discuss numerical convergence.
-Sec.
-IV describes applications of the method to several atomic and magnetic structures of iron.
-They are (i) B2-like and double-layer anti-ferromagnetic configurations realized on bcc lattice, (ii) a Fe2 dimer with atomic magnetic moment vectors pointing in prescribed directions, and (iii) amorphous iron with random directions of magnetic moments.
+Section IV describes applications of the method to several atomic and magnetic structures of iron.
+They are (i) B2-like and double-layer antiferromagnetic configurations realized on